VSmenon21/GCAI/README.md

 ## Features

-- **Disease Prediction:** Predicts diseases such as COVID-19, Pneumonia, and Tuberculosis from X-ray images and Alzheimer's from MRI scans.
+- **Disease Prediction:** Predicts diseases such as Skin cancer, COVID-19, Pneumonia, and Tuberculosis from skin lesion images, X-ray images and Alzheimer's from MRI scans.
 - **Grad-CAM Visualization:** Provides Grad-CAM heatmaps to highlight areas of interest in the X-ray images.
 - **Chatbot Integration:** Offers medical advice and insights based on the predictions.
 - **Streamlit Web Interface:** User-friendly web interface for uploading images and viewing predictions.